Charles Sturt University

 Diverse health management and leadership roles are found in the public and private sectors throughout Australia and overseas.
 For those looking to advance into management, Charles Sturt University's Master of Health Management and Leadership will give you a competitive edge in your bid to enter leadership and management positions.
 The degree provides knowledge and skills for those already working in management that will boost their credentials and widen their career prospects.
 Managed units and departments in various public and private healthcare practices, including nursing, allied health, physiotherapy, paramedicine, medical science, medicine, dentistry and the aged care sector.

-Fees and CSP
+Fees and FEE-HELP

-A student’s annual fee may vary by:
+A student’s annual fee may vary in accordance with:

 - The number of units studied per term.